 Given how many people are parents, it’s no surprise that parenting is subject to a huge number of adages, ideas, and popular wisdom.
 Parenting is quite unlike anything else in the world, and that means there’s a huge amount of room for the establishment of common trends and thoughts.

-If you have yet to make the journey into parenthood for yourself, you may be wondering which of these adages are actually real.
+If you are about to make the journey into parenthood for yourself, you have probably been looking on sites like Stuff4tots and parent forums so you can prepare for your baby and have seen some of these adages floating around.
+You may also be wondering which of these adages are actually real.
 Which adages are actually true of parenting, and which are (at most) the product of popular culture?

 Before we delve into the matter further, a quick note on the variable nature of parenthood…